 Prof. Dr. Md.
 Feroz Alam Khan, Prof. Dr. A. K. M. Akther Hossain, Dr. Muhammad Samir Ullah, Dr. Mohammad Khurshed Alam and Dr. Md.
 Azizar Rahman are working in this group.
-Magnetic, ferroelectric and muliferroic materials are grown in the form of nanocrystalline, polycrystalline and thin films, and thoroughly investigated their various properties.
-This group has well equipped experimental setup to characterize the ac magnetic properties (initial permeability, magnetic loss factor as function of frequency up to 120 MHz and temperature), transport properties (impedance as function of frequency up to 120MHz and temperature, dielectric constants, and dielectric loss factor) and magnetoelectric voltage coefficient.
-This group is also preparing manganite materials using solid state reaction technique and investigating their magnetoresistance and magnetocaloric effect.
+Magnetic, ferroelectric and multiferroic materials are grown in the form of nanocrystalline, polycrystalline and thin films, and thoroughly investigated to explore their various properties.
+This group has well equipped experimental setup to characterize the ac magnetic properties (initial permeability, magnetic loss factor as a function of frequency up to 120 MHz and temperature), transport properties (impedance as a function of frequency up to 120MHz and temperature, dielectric constants, and dielectric loss factor) and magnetoelectric voltage coefficient.
+This group is also preparing manganite materials using solid-state reaction technique and investigating their magnetoresistance and magnetocaloric effect.

-This group is also working on oxide semiconductors, diluted magnetic semiconductors (DMS), metallic alloys and metal halides.
+Moreover, this group is working on oxide semiconductors, diluted magnetic semiconductors (DMS), metallic alloys and metal halides.
 Vertically aligned semiconducting/metallic nanowires/nanorods are grown using vapour phase transport method.
-The structural, transport properties, and luminescence as a function of photon energy and temperature of these materials are studied.
+The structural, transport properties and luminescence as a function of photon energy and temperature of these materials are studied.
 This group has further intension to control the dimension of nanowire/nanorod, and optimize their properties for designing optoelectronic devices (LED and LASER).
 This group has active collaboration with Osaka University, Japan and University of Technology Sydney, Australia.

 Prof. Dr. Md.
-Forhad Mina, Dr. Mohammad Jellur Rahman, Dr. Parvin Sultana and Md.
+Forhad Mina, Dr. Mohammad Jellur Rahman, Dr. Parvin Sultana and Mr. Md.
 Mehdi Masud are working with soft condensed matters, especially with polymeric materials.
-Currently this group is preparing polymer thin films by plasma polymerization technique and characterizing them by various methods.
-Besides, this group is processing and developing noble polymer materials such as polymer blends and composites by extrusion molding, injection molding, hot pressing, etc. methods.
-The structural, electrical, mechanical, micromechanical, thermal, surface morphological etc. properties of these materials are characterized by various techniques and are correlated.
-These research studies are undertaken considering the potential applications of the newly emerging properties of the polymer blends and composites.
+Currently, this group is preparing polymer thin films by plasma polymerization technique and characterizing them by various methods.
+Besides, this group is processing and developing noble polymer materials such as polymer blends and composites by extrusion molding, injection molding, and hot-pressing methods.
+The structural, electrical, mechanical, micromechanical, thermal, and surface morphological properties of these materials are characterized by various techniques.
+These research studies are undertaken considering the potential applications of the newly emerging properties of polymer blends and nanocomposites.
 This group has further intention to develop methods for polymer crystallization.
-They are also studying barium titanate based ceramic materials and chemical bath deposited semiconducting thin films, and characterizing them for optoelectronics applications.
-In addition, they are also working on synthesis and functionalization of carbon nanotubes and other nanoparticles, which are being incorporated into different synthetic and natural polymers to obtain technologically important nanocomposites.
-This group is also working on computational condensed matter physics (DFT, RPA and BerkeleyGW) so that the computational results can be connected with the experimental results.
+In addition, they are also working on the synthesis and functionalization of carbon nanotubes and other nanoparticles, which are being incorporated into different synthetic and natural polymers to obtain technologically important nanocomposites.
+This group is also working on computational Condensed Matter Physics (DFT, RPA and BerkeleyGW) so that the computational results can be compared with the experimental results.